GregBorrelly/RainyBot.JS/README.md

-# AngularJS-Template
+# Umbrella Alert
-A starter template for AngularJS Templates
+## An Weather Alet app built with AngularJS